The Spotnicks: History

-In 1964 and 1965, The Spotnicks expanded their popularity in Germany and Japan, reaching No. 1 in Japan in 1966 with "Karelia".
+In 1964 and 1965, The Spotnicks expanded their popularity in Germany, Japan, and Norway, reaching No. 1 in Norway in 1965 with the single "Blue Blue Day" which was also certified Silver for more than 25,000 copies sold, and No. 1 in Japan in 1966 with the single "Karelia".
+In 1968, the band released an album in Japan titled The Spotnicks Deluxe which was certified Gold for more than one million copies sold.
 Elsewhere, however, they became less successful as popular music tastes changed.
 In 1965 the band was joined by organist and vocalist Peter Winsnes (born 9 March 1944, Molndal, Sweden).
-Nicol left in February 1967 and was replaced by Tommy Tausis (22 March 1946-30 March 2022).
+Nicol left in February 1967 and was replaced by Tommy Tausis (22 March 1946 - 30 March 2022).
 Thelin also left in 1967 and was replaced by Magnus Hellsberg (born 6 November 1944).
 Winsnes left in 1968 and organist Goran Samuelsson joined in 1969.
 The group, having undergone many personnel changes, split up in 1970 after releasing their fifteenth album, The Spotnicks Back in the Race.
 Yet the band was still popular in Japan, and it soon reformed under Winberg's control in 1971 at the request of a Japanese record label.

-Winberg continued to lead versions of The Spotnicks, occasionally including Lander and/or Thelin, on tour and in recordings.
+Winberg continued to lead versions of The Spotnicks, occasionally including Lander and/or Thelin, on tour and in recordings, and the band was still active in the mid-1980s.
 In 2013, Winberg and Lander announced that they would be undertaking a final tour, finishing in May 2014.
 The Spotnicks played their very last concert on 30 March 2019, at Musikens Hus, Gothenburg.

 Johansson died on 8 April 2017.
 Winberg died on 3 January 2020.
 Lander died on 3 May 2020.
 Tausis died on 30 March 2022.